 Conclusion

-Following these logical troubleshooting sequences will help narrow down root cause and restore smooth, resilient Xfinity WiFi functionality across all your household devices.
+Following these logical troubleshooting sequences will help narrow down the root cause and restore smooth, resilient Xfinity WiFi functionality across all your household devices.
+If you’re on an older plan, check whether you can switch to newer options with unlimited data to rule out plan-related confusion about slowdowns.

 Frequently Asked Questions